seanmiddleditch/logxx/README.md

 This same author created [formatxx](https://github.com/seanmiddleditch/formatxx) to optimize the build overhead of fmtlib, and logxx is a similar response to spdlog.

 Of great importance to note is that with C++20 around the corner, the introduction of C++ Modules may so greatly reduce the compile-time overhead of libraries like spdlog and fmtlib (which might itself also be part of C++ in an upcoming release) that this library will be obsolete.
 It may be that template instantiation overhead is still a serious problem with those other libraries.
 Time will tell.

 ## To Do

-- Optimization, esp. around locking
+- Optimization and profling
 - Multi-logger implementation
+- Structured logging?
+- Filtering
+- Error contexts
 - More built-in loggers
   - Rotating file logger
   - Network logger?